EnterpriseDB/barman/doc/manual/66-about.en.md

 programme.

 Contributions to Barman are welcome, and will be listed in the `AUTHORS` file.
-2ndQuadrant Limited requires that any contributions provide a copyright assignment and a disclaimer of any work-for-hire ownership claims from the employer of the developer.
+EnterpriseDB UK Limited requires that any contributions provide a copyright assignment and a disclaimer of any work-for-hire ownership claims from the employer of the developer.
 This lets us make sure that all of the Barman distribution remains free code.
 Please